The Wellness & Rundown Friday, July 3

 Adult trial data on the formulations above runs 4 to 12 weeks before measurable effect.
 Set a calendar reminder for week six, and write a 1-to-5 afternoon-energy rating between weeks 0 and 6.
 Memory is unreliable when you are trying to feel a result.

-Do I stack CitrusBurn and HepatoBurn or pick one?
+Do I stack several of these or pick one?

 What if my bloodwork came back normal?

 That is the most common starting place for this article—women in their 40s whose ferritin, thyroid, and adrenal panels are all in range, and who are still hitting the wall.
 The cellular shift that drives perimenopause fatigue does not show up on standard labs.
-Mitochondrial efficiency, glycemic-curve volatility, and liver-pathway efficiency are not part of an annual physical.
+Mitochondrial efficiency is not part of an annual physical.

 What about HRT?